The American Automobile Industry in World War Two

 Author's photo.

-Novo Company World War Two Production: The company had five hundred employees during World War Two who produced $3,959,000 of pumps for the U.S. Treasury Department and the U.S. Army.
-This amount does not include any sub-contracting work it did for other companies.
+Novo Company World War Two Production: During World War Two, the company's five hundred employees produced $3,959,000 worth of pumps and engines for the U.S. Treasury Department and the U.S. Army.
+This amount does not include any of the sub-contracting work it did for other companies.
+With the exception of the first two contracts totaling $456,000 for the U.S. Treasury, all of the remaining $3,509,000 contracts were with the U.S. Army Corps of Engineers and the Army Chemical Warfare Section.

 The information below comes from the "Alphabetical Listing of Major War Supply Contracts, June 1940 through September 1945."
 This was published by the Civilian Production Administration, Industrial Statistics Division.